LED Grow Lights and Eye Safety: What You Need to Know

 Blue Light (400-500 nm)

-Essential for the early stages of plant growth, the blue light spectrum promotes vegetative growth by encouraging the development of strong stems and healthy leaves.
+Blue light spectrum promotes vegetative growth by encouraging the development of strong stems and healthy leaves.

 Red Light (600-700 nm)

-Critical for the flowering and fruiting stages, red light helps to stimulate budding and flowering.
+Red light helps to stimulate budding and flowering.
 It is often used in combination with blue light to create a balanced spectrum that supports the entire growth cycle of plants.

 UV-A and UV-B Light (320-400 nm)